GenericMappingTools/gmt/doc/rst/source/grdraster.rst

 grdraster
 *********

+.. only:: not man

     grdraster - Extract subregion from a binary raster and save as a GMT grid

 Synopsis
 --------